platformsh/platformsh-docs/docs/src/administration/web/_index.md

 #### URLs

-The URLs pull-down exposes the domains that can be used to access application environments from the web.
+The URLs drop-down exposes the domains that can be used to access application environments from the web.

 #### SSH